abd84/-Data-Science-Group-2---BWF---Abdullah-naeem/Recipe recommendation Project/README.md

    - **TF-IDF Transformation**: The Term Frequency-Inverse Document Frequency (TF-IDF) method is applied to quantify the importance of each ingredient in the dataset.
 3. **Recommendation Algorithms**:
    - **Centered Cosine Similarity**: Utilized for calculating similarities between recipes based on user input.
 4. **Web Application**: The Streamlit web server handles user requests and serves HTML templates to display the results.
+(In development)

 ### Prerequisites